 -

-Parietal Pleura: This layer lines the inner surface of the thoracic wall, the superior surface of the diaphragm, and the lateral aspects of the mediastinum That's the part that actually makes a difference..
+Parietal Pleura: This layer lines the inner surface of the thoracic wall, the superior surface of the diaphragm, and the lateral aspects of the mediastinum Not complicated — just consistent.
+Turns out it matters..

 -